Jessye Norman: Later life (1990–2019)

 From the early 1990s, Norman lived in Croton-on-Hudson, New York, in a secluded estate known as "The White Gates", which was previously owned by television personality Allen Funt.
 She performed at Tchaikovsky's 150th Birthday Gala in Leningrad and appeared at the Lyric Opera of Chicago in the title role of Gluck's Alceste in 1990.
 She sang American spirituals with soprano Kathleen Battle at Carnegie Hall that year.
 The following year, she performed in a concert recorded live with Lawrence Foster and the Lyon Opera Orchestra at Notre-Dame de Paris.
 Norman sang Jocasta in Stravinsky's Oedipus rex at the opening operatic production at the new Saito Kinen Festival in the Japanese Alps near Matsumoto in 1992.
 The following year, she sang the title role in the Metropolitan Opera's production of Ariadne auf Naxos.
 In 1994, Norman sang at the funeral of former first lady Jacqueline Kennedy Onassis.
 She was again the featured soloist with the New York Philharmonic, then conducted by Kurt Masur, in a gala concert telecast for the opening of the orchestra's 153rd season in 1995.
-She gave a highly lauded performance as the title character of Janáček's The Makropulos Affair when it was first performed in 1996.
+She gave a highly lauded performance as the title character of Janáček's The Makropulos Affair when it was first performed at the Met in 1996.